zackchengyk/IHTB/README.md

 # IHTB
-BRGD Spring 2022

-I hate the beach repo for BRGD!
+I Hate The Beach is a game made by Brown-RISD Game Developers in Spring 2022